 As early as June 1928 aerial rides over Niagara Falls have been available to visitors and locals.

-It all began in June 1928 when a small airport was built by Harry Oakes (a well-known Niagara philanthropist) just north of the Village of Chippawa opposite Marineland’s south parking lot.
+It all began when a small airport was built by Harry Oakes (a well-known Niagara philanthropist) just north of the Village of Chippawa opposite Marineland’s south parking lot.

-This is where Oakes singular Tri-Motor Ford airplane known as, “The Goose” would take off and land after taking 12 passengers on a ten-minute ride above the falls.
+This is where Oakes' singular Tri-Motor Ford airplane known as “The Goose” would take off and land after taking 12 passengers on a ten-minute ride above the Falls.
 The cost was $5.00 each.
 The airport closed in 1931 due to a lack of business.
-The sight is now the location of a large parking lot known as Rapid’s View operated by The Niagara Parks Commission.